McModknower/knowrob/src/semweb/README.md

 KnowRob ships with a set of OWL ontologies organized into upper-level, domain and application ontologies.
+However, it is possible to use any other ontology that is available on the web.

 A *upper-level ontology* (also called foundational ontology) defines concepts that are useful across disciplines such as event and object,